gragefe/Auctions-Documentation/README.md

 ![AuctionDesignSystemPreview](https://github.com/user-attachments/assets/78222dfb-dad3-4cd1-b462-1bf2d836c580)

-You can import the file "Auction Platform Design System.drawio" in the https://draw.io/ to check it.
+You can import the file "Auction Platform Design System.drawio" in the https://draw.io/ to check it..

 ---